Archive

 Audience-clapping2

 The days of P.T.
-Barnum and the sense of spectacle an audience received from seeing a live performance have long passed; codified, commodotised, sanitised and made instantly available.
+Barnum, and the sense of spectacle an audience received from seeing a live performance have long passed; codified, commodotised, sanitised and made instantly available.
 Or have they?
 The way we entertain ourselves nowadays has changed greatly, and keeps changing.
 But are our tastes evolving or revolving?
 Is there hope for such seeming anachronisms as the TV, the live performance and even the book?

 Two years ago, Zeitgeist wrote a brief article on the nature of contemporary consumption of media.
 It began with the headline that 8-18 year olds in the US spend a quarter of their media time with multiple devices.
 Furthermore, almost a quarter of that age group use one other device most of the time while watching television.
 In 2013, this preference for multiple stimuli has only accelerated.
 80% of UK smartphone owners (making up over half the phone-owning population) use their phones while watching the TV.
 Similar figures were reported in the US, and similar figures were also reported for tablet owners.
 Such figures give marketers pause for thought as they begin to approach these complementary devices as ways to extend their brand from the television onto the second screen.
 JWT Intelligence has a great report on this.